klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 ++++++++++++++++++

-Convert a :term:`scanfile` that was created by by :doc:`"sumo-scan all"<reference-sumo-scan>` to a new depedency database or :term:`DB` file.
+Convert a :term:`scanfile` that was created by by :doc:`"sumo-scan all"<reference-sumo-scan>` to a new dependency database.
 If SCANFILE is a dash "-", the program expects the scanfile on stdin.

-The dependency database file is always printed to the console.
+Note that options "--db" and "--scandb" are mandatory here.
+With "--db" you specify the name of the new created :ref:`dependency database <reference-sumo-db-The-dependency-database>` file, with "--scandb" you specify the name of the scan database file.
+The scan database file contains information on what moduleversion can be used with what dependency version.

 convert-old [OLDDB]
 +++++++++++++++++++

-Convert a dependency database in the old format to the new format.
+Convert a
-Note that option "--db" is mandatory here, this specifies the name of the new dependency database.
+:ref:`dependency database <reference-sumo-db-The-dependency-database>` from the old to the new format.
+Note that options "--db" and "--scandb" are mandatory here.
+With "--db" you specify the name of the new created :ref:`dependency database <reference-sumo-db-The-dependency-database>` file, with "--scandb" you specify the name of the scan database or :term:`SCANDB` file.
+The scan database file contains information on what :term:`version` of a :term:`module` is probably compatible with what version of a :term:`dependency` according to the data in the old dependency database.

 appconvert [SCANFILE]
 +++++++++++++++++++++